A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

-Comparing to literature samples, our upper limits are mostly consistent with the fractions from AS2UDS (2.0$^{+0.6}_{-0.5}$\% at $z>4$ and 0.56$^{+0.45}_{-0.27}$\% at $z>5$; \citealp[][]{dudzeviciute20}), ALESS (16$^{+5.1}_{-4.0}$\% at $z>4$ and 2.0$^{+2.7}_{-1.3}$\% at $z>5$; \citealp[][]{dacunha15, danielson17}), SCUBADive (9.7$^{+2.2}_{-1.8}$\% at $z>4$ and 2.1$^{+1.2}_{-0.8}$\% at $z>5$ using optical photo-zs; \citealp[][]{mckinney25}), and a combined ALMA sample in the A2744 field (4.9$^{+4.8}_{-2.7}$\% at $z>4$ and 0.0$^{+2.6}_{-0.0}$\% at $z>5$; A.~Barger et al. 2026, in preparation).
-These samples have somewhat different flux ranges and completeness limits, and these fractions are largely based off of photo-zs, which may contribute to the variance between them.
-There is also uncertainty due to cosmic variance that is not captured in the quoted error bars.
+Comparing to the literature, our upper limits are {consistent with the fractions from AS2UDS (2.0$^{+0.6}_{-0.5}$\% at $z>4$ and 0.56$^{+0.45}_{-0.27}$\% at $z>5$; \citealp[][]{dudzeviciute20}) and from a combined ALMA sample in the A2744 field (4.9$^{+4.8}_{-2.7}$\% at $z>4$ and 0.0$^{+2.6}_{-0.0}$\% at $z>5$; \citealt{barger26}).
+Our estimates are slightly lower than the fraction from ALESS (16$^{+5.1}_{-4.0}$\% at $z>4$ and 2.0$^{+2.7}_{-1.3}$\% at $z>5$; \citealp[][]{dacunha15, danielson17}) and SCUBADive (9.7$^{+2.2}_{-1.8}$\% at $z>4$ and 2.1$^{+1.2}_{-0.8}$\% at $z>5$ using optical photo-zs; \citealp[][]{mckinney25}).
+Note that these samples have brighter flux limits and thus lower completeness at the faint end of our sample's flux range.
+More importantly, the literature fractions are based largely on photo-zs, which may be particularly susceptible to outliers at the high redshift end. }

-For a fairer comparison, we can ask whether the various photo-z estimates for our sample would have placed more objects at high redshifts if we did not have the spec-zs.
+To quantify the impact of photo-zs, we next ask whether the various photo-z estimates for our sample would have placed more objects at high redshifts if we did not have the spec-zs.
 Using the {\tt EAZY} fits from \citetalias{straatman16} (including photo-zs flagged as low quality, $Q>3$) and from \citetalias{eisenstein26}, or the {\tt MAGPHYS} fits (with or without the FIR data included), we would have {\it incorrectly} placed at least 3--6 sources at $z>4$ and 0--2~sources at $z>5$, depending on the method.
 The true redshifts for these sources tend to be at $3 < z < 4$; i.e., the redshifts are just moderately overestimated.
 Note that {\tt MAGPHYS} fits that include the FIR photometry do not place any sources at $z>5$, and the two \citetalias{straatman16} fits with $z>5$ are flagged as low quality and therefore were known to be questionable {\it a priori}.
-By contrast, the {\tt MAGPHYS} fits without the FIR data and the \citetalias{eisenstein26} fits each place two sources at $z>5$, but they do not agree on which sources lie at $z>5$, reflecting the uncertainty in the fits.
+By contrast, the {\tt MAGPHYS} fits without the FIR data and the \citetalias{eisenstein26} fits each place two sources at $z>5$, but they do not agree on which sources these are, reflecting the uncertainty in the fits.